csc301-winter-2020/team-project-4-harvard-medical-school/deliverable-1/planning.md

 We have no expectations for meeting amongst team members outside of partner meetings, as most development questions should be resolvable via Slack voice chat or Slack text chat.
 Should we feel that a large design decision should be made that would benefit a full team being physically present, we can schedule physical meetings as needed.

-We do not believe that we will require a meeting moderator, but should we require one in the future, we have appointed David Choi.
+We do not believe that we will require a meeting moderator, but should we require one in the future, we have appointed Lance Oribello.
 We will conduct meetings by giving all team members the chance to bring up issues of importance and resolve each through group discussion and brainstorming.
 During this time we can begin discussion by reviewing what was done in the prior week.
 Afterwards we will discuss the next steps for development and how to achieve them.
 We will attempt to prioritize different tasks and create a roadmap for the coming week.
 Finally we will review what happened in the meeting to make sure everyone is on the same page.

 Should a team member consistently not make an effort to attend meetings or complete action items, then we will firstly confront them about their unacceptable behaviour, or ask if they need assistance with their tasks.
 If the issue persists, then we will have to discuss with a TA about what action needs to be taken.